gustavooferreira/news-app-docs/SETUP_GUIDE.md

 By default the fetcher will make requests to the RSS feeds once every minute.
 Please wait for a minute until you can see the articles metadata being populated in the database.

-You can issue the following command to see the fetcher logs reporting when the fetcher his making those requests.
+You can issue the following command to see the fetcher logs reporting when the fetcher is making those requests.

 ```bash
 docker logs -f news_app_fetcher_service_1